ossrs/srs-docs/src/pages/faq-oryx.md

 How to upgrade to the latest version or stable version, and why not support click upgrade on the interface?

-Since SRS Stack supports multiple platforms, including Docker, and Docker cannot upgrade itself, SRS Stack also does not support interface upgrades and needs to be upgraded manually.
+Since Oryx supports multiple platforms, including Docker, and Docker cannot upgrade itself, Oryx also does not support interface upgrades and needs to be upgraded manually.

 If you use HELM, and get srs-stack `1.0.1` installed, then you can upgrade by `helm upgrade srs srs/srs-stack --version 1.0.2`